-The implied yield on Juventus’ bond, and issue spread over reference swaps and government bonds, was also economically low compared to football market comparators, namely Inter Milan’s 5-year 4.875% bond due 2022 listed on the Luxembourg Stock Exchange (although that could be partly explained by the larger Eur 300m principal amount of Inter’s bond) and Manchester United’s previous £250 million 8.75% notes issued in 2010 and called in 2013, and $425 million 8.375% notes also issued in 2010 and called in 2015.
+The implied yield on Juventus’ bond, and issue spread over reference swaps and government bonds, was also economically low compared to football market comparators, namely Inter Milan’s five-year 4.875 per cent bond due 2022 listed on the Luxembourg Stock Exchange (although that could be partly explained by the larger Eur 300m principal amount of Inter’s bond) and Manchester United’s previous £250m 8.75 per cent notes issued in 2010 and called in 2013, and $425m 8.375 per cent notes also issued in 2010 and called in 2015.

 The same logic could equally well apply to other top Champions League football clubs, suggesting that the Juventus bond having successfully tested the market, may soon be followed by others from competitor clubs.